wizzat/essays/OLAPStreamProcessing.md

 However, the above code has a lot more going on than immediately meets the eye.
 For example, stream processing systems are run in a highly parallel and concurrent manner.
 The ad tracking servers for the example ad DSP would all be feeding data into the queue simultaneously, while the stream processing consumers would all be pulling simultaneously.
 In order for the stream processing system to not fall behind, it must process at least at the same rate as the ads are served (400k/sec).
 In order to maintain reasonable performance at the database layer, it is necessary to batch writes into the fact table as well.
 The reason for this is because sequential (bulk) disk access for reads and writes is far more efficient than scattered or random disk access.
 However, it doesn't take truly enormous batch sizes to make the system efficient - the 4mb size used above should work well in most scenarios.

 It's also pretty obvious that no one consumer is going to process that stream alone.
-So a cluster of stream processors will need to divide the stream up in such away that each event is only processed once, ideally with as little coordination as possible.
+So a cluster of stream processors will need to divide the stream up in such a way that each event is only processed once, ideally with as little coordination as possible.
 The requirement to divide the stream up this way means that the queue must provide a _MECE_ (Mutually Exclusive but Collectively Exhaustive) interface.
 This goal becomes more complicated once system failures are factored in and data which has been processed but not confirmed is lost.
 The queue not only needs to be MECE, but data which had previously been processed needs to be retried in the order it was originally sent.
 Thus, the system depends on having a high quality MECE queue with ordered delivery and frequent consumer controlled checkpoints.

 Additionally, the _delivery semantics_ of the queue become incredibly important for a stream processing system.
 For various reasons mostly relating to distributed atomicity, delivering data exactly once is extraordinarily difficult, and obviously missing data can never be counted at all.
 That means that a stream processing system relies on _at least once_ delivery semantics.
 Due to the intentional duplication deriving from delivery and process failures, it's of vital importance that consumers be written to properly handle deduplication.